KumaresanMathialagan/money-transfer/README.md

 # money-transfer

 Transfer Controller process the api requests by two features.
-It will handle multiple requests at same time from multiple users
+It will handle multiple requests from multiple users
 1. using **Async task executor** - @EnabledByDefault in MyFeatures.class
 2. using **Rabbit MQ**